 - A. Federal Employer Identification Number Enter the partnership's federal employer identification number (EIN). - B. Business Activity (NAICS) Code Enter the partnership's principal business activity code, based on the North American Industry Classification System (NAICS), from your federal return. - C. State of Formation and Year Enter the 2-letter postal abbreviation for the state (or name of the foreign country) under whose laws the partnership was organized and the year of formation. - D. Entity Type Check the space indicating which type of entity is filing this return.
 If your entity is not one of the types listed, check the space next to "Other" and indicate the type of entity. - E. Extended Due Date If the partnership has an extension of time to file its Wisconsin return, check here and enter the extended due date. - F. Amended Return If this is an amended return, check here.
-Circle or clearly underline the line number of the lines you are changing and submit a detailed explanation of the changes made, including any supporting form or schedule. - G. Filing Form 1CNP Check here if the partnership is filing a composite Wisconsin individual income tax return, (Form 1CNP) on behalf of its qualified and participating nonresident partners. - H. Schedule RT Required Check here if the partnership is filing Schedule RT, Wisconsin Related Entity Expenses Disclosure Statement, with its return.
-Schedule RT is generally required if the partnership pays, accrues, or incurs more than \$100,000 of expenses to a related person or entity in the taxable year.
-See the Schedule RT instructions for details of the requirement to file Schedule RT. - I. Partnership Termination Check here if the partnership terminated during the taxable year. - J. Partnership Formation Check here if the partnership is filing its first partnership return.
+If filing by paper, circle or clearly underline the line number of the lines you are changing.
+Submit a detailed explanation of the changes made, including any supporting form or schedule. - G. Filing Form 1CNP Check here if the partnership is filing a composite Wisconsin individual income tax return, (Form 1CNP) on behalf of its qualified and participating nonresident partners.